andrewjfreyer/presence/README.md

 presence
 =======

 ***TL;DR***: *Bluetooth-based presence detection useful for [mqtt-based](http://mqtt.org) home automation.
-More granular, responsive, and reliable than device-reported GPS, does not require any app to be running or installed, does not require device pairing.
+More granular, responsive, and reliable than device-reported GPS.
+Cheaper, more reliable, more configurable, and less mqtt-spammy than Happy Bubbles.
+Does not require any app to be running or installed.
+Does not require device pairing.
 Designed to run as service on a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).*

 <h1>Summary</h1>